What's the difference between the Polaroid OneStep+ and other Polaroid Originals cameras?

 An update to a classic

-The successor to Polaroid's original OneStep camera from the 1970s works much like that classic camera did, using 600 (and now i-Type) film to create the iconic photographs for which Polaroid was famous.
+The successor to Polaroid's original OneStep camera from the 1970s works much like that classic camera did, using 600 (and now i-Type) film to create the iconic photographs that Polaroid made famous.
 It actually doesn't add a lot to the original instant camera experience, though this camera comes with a lithium-ion battery that's recharged through Micro-USB.

 Back in time